Skip to content

 Testing

 It's useful to be able to reload your plugin during testing.
-On the Commercial edition of Binary Ninja, this is easily accomplished with a stand-alone headless install using import binaryninja after installing the API. (install_api.py is included in each platforms respective installation folder)
+On the Commercial or Ultimate editions of Binary Ninja, this is easily accomplished with a stand-alone headless install using import binaryninja after installing the API. (install_api.py is included in each platforms respective installation folder)

 Additionally, some plugin types like Architectures or BinaryViews are only loaded at launch and cannot be reloaded during a running session.